Ziyuan-Wang/hello_world_april/README.md

 The goal of hello_world_april is to ...

-practice making git and github repos via Rtudio!
+practice making Git and Fithub repos via Rtudio!

+Can I see this change